benschneider/spectral-diffusion/docs/taguchi_factor_plan.md

 ### Next Steps
 1. ✅ Generated `configs/taguchi/L18_mixed.csv` (in production) and `configs/taguchi/L27_extended.csv` (adds train_steps + resolution) alongside the older `configs/taguchi_spectral_L16.csv` (binary backlog).
+   > **2025-11 update:** Columns B, H, and I (dc_scale_factor, curriculum_mode, lr_schedule_mode) were removed from the default L27 mapping because they were fully inactive in the 32×32 baseline.
+The registry now assigns only A, C, D, E, F, G, J, K, and L.
 2. ✅ Refactored `src/experiments/run_experiment.py` to consume the factor registry, randomise assignments, and persist per-row metrics (`run_<n>_metrics.json`).
 3. ✅ Reports ingest the new Taguchi metadata; full-report scripts include `taguchi_report.csv` automatically.
 4. ▶️ Automate aggregation for GitHub Actions by adding a follow-up job that collects all 18 artifacts and re-runs `--finalize`.